-I was born in Northern California and spent my childhood in endless golden sunshine, heavily chlorinated backyard pools, seething Sacramento heat, and Santa Cruz surf.
+I was born in Northern California and spent my childhood in endless golden sunshine, heavily chlorinated backyard pools, seething heat, and ocean surf.
 Until my parents “made” us move to Washington state right before my 13th birthday.
 Cue me telling friends and family that they were moving, but I wasn’t moving.
 Mature.

 From ages 13 to 30, I lived in and around Seattle.
 It took me a few years to truly appreciate the Evergreen State, but, let me tell you: it is a magical place.
 Natural beauty is abundant (Ocean!
 Two mountain ranges!
 One giant active volcano!
 Forestry!
 Lakes!
 Rivers!), and so is super fresh sashimi and other “essentials”.
 No wonder the real estate market is skyrocketing.

 All this to say, I never imagined myself living anywhere else.
-My entire extended family on my dad’s side lives in San Jose, CA, and my immediate family lives in the Seattle area.
+My entire extended family on my dad’s side lives in the bay area, and my immediate family lives in the greater Seattle area.
 Nevertheless, I did move away.
 I left that West Coast that I love so dearly.
 I left it for the man I love more than words can say: my husband.

 First, we lived in Pittsburgh for a year.
 We knew it would be temporary, so we rented an apartment with twice the square footage of our Seattle condo, for the same price as our previous mortgage.
 That was a good introduction to housing markets outside of the West Coast!